 Because if the tactics they use annoy you, those same tactics will annoy your customers.
 If they seem manipulative or wasteful, then they probably are.
-So look at what they do, put up with it for a while, but use it as way to learn what NOT to do.
+So put up with what they do, and use it as way to learn what NOT to do.

 Here’s 3 digital marketing related examples from our social feed today.
-We won’t call out who they were.
-But if you’ve looked at anything start-up related recently, chances are you’ve seen these sorts of posts.
+We won’t name names.
+But if you’ve looked at anything start up related recently, chances are you’ll know who they are.